bartekrutkowski/iocell/doc/source/networking.rst

 VNET is a fully virtualized, isolated per jail networking stack.
 VNET abstracts virtual network interfaces to jails, which behave the same way as physical interfaces.

-iocage will try to guess whether VNET support is available in the system and if it is will enable it by default for newly created jails.
+iocell will try to guess whether VNET support is available in the system and if it is will enable it by default for newly created jails.

 Shared IP